enasequence/read_docs/cli_01.md

 ## Output directory structure

-An output directory must be specific to the Webin command line submission interface using the `-outputDir` option.
+An output directory can be specific to the Webin command line submission interface using the `-outputDir` option.
 This directory will have the following subdirectories:
 - `<context>/<name>/validate`
 - `<context>/<name>/upload`
 - `<context>/<name>/submit`

+If the `-outputDir` option is not specified then the directory in which the `-manifest` file is used as the output directory.

 The `<context>` is the submission type provided using the `-context` option and the `<name>` is the unique name provided in the info file.